top of page

 Banner Lodge became the largest resort in Connecticut

-Like many other Moodus resorts, the Banner property was first a farm.
-Started by Samuel "Pop" Banner in 1922, Pop's son Jack and his siblings started inviting people to stay at the farm's cottage colony.
-By the 1940s, Banner Lodge had become one of the state's leading vacation and outing destinations.
+Like many other Moodus resorts, the Banner property started as a farm.
+Samuel "Pop" Banner bought the 135-acre property in 1922.
+Soon Pop and his son Jack started inviting people to stay at the farm's cottage colony.
+By the 1940s, Banner Lodge had become one of the state's leading vacation and outing destinations, catering to singles and later families.
+Modern motel-style accommodations were built and facilities expanded to include an Olympic sized swimming pool, two dining rooms that could feed more than 300 people at a sitting, an 18-hole golf course, a nightclub, and an all-day children's day camp as the resort grew to 430-acres.

 After a Successful 50-Year Run, Banner's Met a Sad End